 Need advice on your tenure or promotion file?
 Help managing a conflict with a colleague in your department?
 Tips for writing a letter of recommendation?
 Meta Mentor is here to answer your questions about life in academia.
 Meta Mentor is a group of experienced UNM faculty, but you can think of her as a knowledgeable and trustworthy senior colleague.

-Submit your questions (you can do so anonymously) here.
 Stay tuned to this page for your answer.
 If you submit anonymously, we’ll need contact info if you wish for us to let you know we’ve replied.

 Hi Meta Mentor,